Satsujjinn/TalentScout/README.md

 npm run dev
 ```

-The API runs on `http://localhost:3001` and the Next.js app on `http://localhost:3000`.

 To try the dashboards without a backend, use the `frontend` package which ships with mock data: